vsanthanam/Ombi/README.md

 Create a `Requestable`, initialize a `RequestManager`, and invoke the `makeRequest` method using your `Requestable` You will recieve a `Publisher` which will allow you to handle network responses or errors as they occur.

-There are two main ways to use the framework: Creating your own types that conform to `Requestable`, or using the provided `ComposableRequest` type, which already conform to `Requestable`.
-This document will cover both strategies.
+There are two main ways to use the framework: Creating your own types that conform to `Requestable`, or using the provided `ComposableRequest` type, which already conforms to `Requestable`.
+This document will briefly cover both strategies.

 ### Requestable Interface